litetex-oss/mcm-otel-instrumentation-extension/README.md

 > The contents are hosted on [Maven Central](https://repo.maven.apache.org/maven2/net/litetex/mcm/).
 You shouldn't have to change anything as this is the default maven repo.<br/>
 > If this somehow shouldn't work you can also try [Modrinth Maven](https://support.modrinth.com/en/articles/8801191-modrinth-maven).

+## Contributing
+See the [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to get started with our project.

-## Related documentation
+### Related documentation
 * [OTEL - Extending instrumentations with the API](https://opentelemetry.io/docs/zero-code/java/agent/api/)
 * [OTEL - SDK configuration](https://opentelemetry.io/docs/languages/java/configuration)
 * [OTEL - Disable default instrumentation](https://opentelemetry.io/docs/zero-code/java/agent/disable/#enable-manual-instrumentation-only)

-## Contributing
-See the [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to get started with our project.

 <!-- modrinth_exclude.end -->